LEARNVideo Editing

 5. Perfect Skin Tones

-The vectorscope is your best friend when it comes to ensuring natural, consistent skin tones across your footage.
+The vectorscope plays a crucial role in maintaining natural and consistent skin tones throughout your footage.
 No matter how stylized your color grade is, always make sure your skin tones remain realistic.

 Step 7: Mastering Color Grading Across Genres

-Color grading is not a one-size-fits-all approach.
+There is no universal approach to color grading.
 Different types of videos and genres require different color grading techniques to achieve the desired mood and tone.

 Action Films